 Read over the material 30 minutes a day—not just the day before a test

 Take 30 minutes a day to look over notes and focus on a section of your class book.
 This isn’t majorly time intensive nor much of a task.
 Just take time to wrap your head around one or two topics.
+For example, you could study economics terms a-z, write out some flashcards, practice with a friend or even just reread the content.
 This won’t pay off immediately, but it will help when things come up later.
 It also will help in generally understanding the content of the class.
 It keeps your brain fresh on the subject material.

 Record your lectures and take notes